JohnAPedagogy/ProgressiveStudentHackathon/2021/round_1/Readme.md

 5. The Admin menu should open up a page with a button at the top that says add new
 6. There should be header appropriately formatted saying "Student"
 7. There should be a left navbar having other entities such as Student, Tutor, Moddules etc.
-8. Push all your work for day 1 back to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`
+8. Upload all your work for  the day up to the remote repostory using the following command `git pull && git add . && git commit -m "day x tasks" && git push`

 ## Day 2 - Bootstrap
 ### Git